scrapinghub/exporters/docs/modules.rst

 Export Formatters
 ~~~~~~~~~~~~~~~~~
-Exporters use formatter modules to export in different formats.
+Ozzy use formatter modules to export in different formats.
 An export formatter must implement the following method:

     - format(batch)
         It adds formatting info to all the items from a batch.
 Every item, which is a BaseRecord,
         has a formatted attribute that should be updated by this method before yielding it

-.. automodule:: exporters.export_formatters.base_export_formatter
+.. automodule:: ozzy.export_formatters.base_export_formatter
     :members:
     :undoc-members:
     :show-inheritance: